ryanvella9/ryanvella9.github.io/_pages/malta-from-space.md

 author_profile: true
 ---

 Over the past few years, I’ve been processing satellite imagery of the Maltese Islands.
-This collection features true-colour images along with additional data derived from satellite products.
+This collection features true-colour images along with additional derived products from satellite data.

 ## True-Colour Images